neondatabase/website/next/content/docs/connect/connection-pooling.md

 ## Enable connection pooling

-In Neon, connection pooling is configured for individual endpoint compute instances.
+In Neon, connection pooling is configured for individual compute endpoints.
 It is disabled by default.
-You can enable connection pooling when creating or editing an endpoint.
+You can enable connection pooling by editing an compute endpoint.

-To enable connection pooling for an existing endpoint:
+To enable connection pooling for a compute endpoint:

 1. Navigate to the [Neon console](https://console.neon.tech/).
-2. On the **Dashboard**, select **Endpoints**.
+2. On the **Dashboard**, select **Branches**.
-3. Find the endpoint you want to enable pooling for, click the kebab menu in the **Endpoints** table, and select **Edit**.
+3. Select the branch with the compute endpoint you want to edit.
+3. Click the kebab menu in the **Endpoint** table, and select **Edit**.
 5. Toggle **Pooler enabled** to the on position.
 6. Click **Save**.

-You can also enable connection pooling when creating an endpoint.
-See [Create an endpoint](/docs/manage/endpoints#create-an-endpoint).

 ## Connection pooling notes and limitations